-Hansei is about self-reflection and living an open error culture.
-However, the aim is to clearly refrain from blaming others and instead create a positive error culture.
+Hansei is about self-reflection and living an open-error culture.
+However, the aim is to refrain from blaming others and instead to create a positive-error culture.
 Mistakes are therefore considered valuable.
-This, in turn, should provide the opportunity to improve and develop constantly.
+This in turn should provide the opportunity to constantly improve and develop.

-Genchi Genbutsu & Gemba means that employees are guided directly at where they work or where things happen.
+Genchi Genbutsu & Gemba means that employees are guided at the place where they work or where things happen.
 The word Gemba means production.
-So the managers should be in the direction of the place of production.
-As already mentioned above, the problem with many managers nowadays is that they are too far away from the employees.
-They are often in meetings and conferences with customers and other managers all day long and get little of the actual day-to-day activities of their employees.
-The purpose of communicating closely with their employees is to help managers better empathize with and understand their employees on the one hand and to develop a better understanding of the root cause of a problem and how to solve it on the other.
+The managers should be in the location of the place of production.
+A pitfall of some modern management techniques today is that they are too far away from the employees.
+They are often in meetings and conferences with customers and other managers all day long and oversee little of the actual day-to-day activities of their employees.
+The purpose of communicating closely with their employees is to help managers better empathize with and understand their employees on the one hand, and to develop a better understanding of the root cause of a problem and how to solve it on the other.

 Hoshin Kanri is a leadership method that sets directionally defined goals from the highest level.
-The long, medium and short-term goals are to be broken down to all areas, departments, and teams.
+The long, medium, and short-term goals are to be broken down to all areas, departments and teams of a company.
 This is achieved by defining smaller breakthrough goals.
 These are derived from the corporate vision.
 The entire company is then aligned with these transparent and uniform goals.
 A further step is to concretize the goals in terms of time and content at the lowest level.
-The Hoshin approach the cohesion and communication among each other.
-Hoshin Karan is also divided into three components: Daily Management, Cross-functional Management, and Hoshin Management.
+Hoshin Karan is also divided into three components: Daily Management, Crossfunctional Management and Hoshin Management.
 Daily Management ensures that employees are given clearly defined goals.
-Crossfunctional Management is responsible for ensuring that the goals of each area are aligned and aligned with each other.
+Crossfunctional Management is responsible for ensuring that the goals of each area are aligned with each other.
 Finally, Hoshin Management aligns all areas and activities with corporate goals.
-Interface representatives ensure that key performance indicators are coordinated beyond their scope.
-There is also coordination with middle management.
+Interface monitors ensure that key performance indicators are coordinated beyond their own area.
+There is also increased coordination with middle management.

 Communication is indispensable in today’s world.
-Whether in private or in business, nothing works without communication.
-Communication is an essential requirement for a manager.
+Be it in private or in business, nothing works without communication.
+Communication is a basic requirement for a manager.
 Only good communication prevents misunderstandings.
-Communication takes place directly at the place of action and not far away.
+Communication takes place at the place of action and not far away.
 The manager should promote the self-management skills of the employees.
 As mentioned elsewhere, the manager should act as a coach and not in an authoritarian manner.
 Communication with employees should take place at eye level.
-The manager asks the employees questions that are intended to make them think.
+The manager should ask the employees questions that are intended to make them think.
 This type of questioning is intended to give employees a sense of claiming success for solving a problem for themselves.
-This, in turn, leads to employees being motivated to come up with their solutions.
-Likewise, this should generate new ideas from the employees.
-In addition, the manager receives information first hand and not via numerous detours.
+This, in turn, leads to employees being motivated to come up with their own solutions.
+This should also generate new ideas from the employees.
+In addition, the manager receives information first-hand and not via numerous detours.
 As a result, the decisions that need to be made take place directly at the point of action.
-Communication between the manager and the employees is essential, and communication to the individual interfaces.
+Not only is communication between the manager and the employees important, but also communication with the interface representatives.
 This is the only way to ensure that any problems that may arise can be addressed and resolved as early as possible through the presence of the interface representatives.
-Only with functioning and well-regulated communication is it possible to ensure that information can be provided at the right time with the necessary quality and low expenditure of resources.
+Only with functioning and well-regulated communication is it guaranteed that the information can be provided at the right time with the necessary quality and low expenditure of resources.

-- What are the team’s mission and goal?
+- What is the team’s mission and goal?

 - What metrics are being used to measure this?

-- How much does the ACTUAL state deviate from the TARGET state?
+- By how much does the ACTUAL state deviate from the TARGET state?

-Various key figures serve as a basis through which the whole should and can be visualized.
-Care must be taken to limit the key figures to be visualized to what is absolutely necessary.
+Various KPIs serve as a foundation, through which the whole shop floor should and can be visualized.
+Care must be taken to limit the KPIs to be visualized to what is absolutely necessary.
 The key figures serve both for controlling and as information for further planning.
-Suppose the corporate goals are consistently broken down to the various process levels.
-In that case, they have a high value for SFM since the processes are aligned with the customer, and the individual processes for achieving the goals are clearly in focus.
-Those key performance indicators must be made visible on the management board that aligns the respective business unit with its objectives, which are of decisive importance for the customer that follows its process.
-The key performance indicators highlight potential problems and obstacles in the process.
-The so-called SMART principle plays a significant role in the orientation of the key figures.
+Only if the corporate goals are consistently broken down to the various process levels do they have a high value for SFM, since the processes are aligned with the customer and the individual processes for achieving the goals are clearly in focus.
+On the management board, the key performance indicators must be made visible that align the respective business unit with the company’s goals, and that are of decisive importance for the customer following its own process, as well as the key performance indicators that highlight potential problems and obstacles in the process.
+The so-called SMART principle plays a major role in the orientation of the key figures.
 The key figures must meet the following requirements:

 - They must be specific (s = specific).